sandudorogan/vue3-d3-network/README.md

 ## Warning

+This fork has been created to make the original package compatible with Vue 3.
-This version has been thoroughly tested and is in active use in a production env of a Nuxt 3 project.
+Part of the fork has been thoroughly tested and is in active use in production of a Nuxt 3 project.
-BUT only the SVG graph with touch support & nodes selection.
+But *only* the SVG graph with touch support & nodes selection work without fail!
-The screenshot feature has not been tested.
-Neither the canvas.
-Nor any of the tests have been updated.
+The screenshot feature has not been tested, neither was the canvas!
+Nor any of the tests have been updated!
-Linter fails (event though it shouldn't) - but again, no time has been spent on it.
+Linter fails (event though it shouldn't) - no time has been spent on it.
-This is the result of us having to ship Nuxt 3 upgrade on a deadline.
+This is the result of us having to ship a Nuxt 2 to Nuxt 3 upgrade on a deadline.

+The rest of this Readme is the original one from the Vue 2 version.

 ## Demo